Checking Power Consumption of Appliances With an Energy Monitoring Adapter

 - Energy consumption in kilowatt hours or kWh

 - Cost of running the appliance.
 The cost per kWh is entered into the device during initial setup and the adapter multiplies this by the consumption in kwh and displays the cost in dollars and cents

 What is a Kilowatt - What is Energy Consumption?

 Power is the rate of energy use over time and the unit of measurement is the watt.
 E.g a 100 watt bulb uses energy at the rate of 100 watts.

 A kilowatt is 1000 watts.
-This is the power typically used by a one bar radiant fire.
+This is the power typically used by an old fashioned one bar radiant electric fire.
 A kettle is rated at about 2 or 3 kilowatts.
 The highest power device is likely to be an electric shower having a power rating between 5 and 10 kilowatt.

 A kwH , kilowatt hour or electrical unit is a measurement of energy consumption. it is the energy used by a 1000 watt or 1 kilowatt device in one hour, or 100 watt for ten hours or 500 watt for 2 hours etc. To work out the kwh usage, you multiply the power of the device in kilowatt by the run time in hours.

 For more information about the power rating and energy consumption of common household appliances, take a look at this article:

 This article shows you how to convert between volts, watts, amps and kwh: